 - Food processors and many other business entities

 Individuals, business owners, and enterprises engaged in the manufacturing, trading, and services sectors are eligible to avail MUDRA loans.
 Loans under Govt. schemes for women entrepreneurs can also be availed under Mudra Yojana.
-Below stated are the types and loan amounts offered under 3 loan schemes under Mudra loan:
+Below stated are the types and loan amounts offered under 3 loan schemes under the Mudra loan:

 Types of 3 Mudra loan schemes along with offered loan amount: